Certified Journalism Educator

 What should I expect when I take the exam?

 In the week prior to your scheduled test date, you will be instructed about joining the course in the exam program.

-You must bring your own laptop or iPad/notebook.
+You must bring your own laptop that has internet accessibility.
 You will not be permitted to use notes or other resource materials.